Methods in Class Design

 Conversion methods are overloaded constructor methods from other classes that enable your class to convert its own objects to the class of the overloaded constructor.
 For example, if your class implements a

 Abstract methods define a class that cannot be instantiated itself, but serves as a way to define a common interface used by numerous subclasses.
 Classes that contain abstract methods are often referred to as interfaces.
-See Abstract Classes for more information and examples.
+See Abstract Classes and Class Members for more information and examples.

 The name of a function that implements a method can contain dots (for example,